tupakkatapa/nixobolus/README.md

 2. Generate

-    Run the `build.sh` script with the path to your configuration file as the argument.
-This will render the Nix configuration files from the Jinja2 templates and build the initrd, kernel and netboot.ipxe for each configured machine using the `nix-build` command.
+    To get started, enter the build environment by running `nix develop`.
+Once inside the environment, use the `build.sh` script with the path to your configuration file as an argument.
+This will generate the Nix configuration files from the Jinja2 templates and build the initrd, kernel, and netboot.ipxe for each configured machine.

     ```
     $ ./build.sh --help
     Usage: ./build.sh [-p] [-k] [-o output_dir] [-v] [--nix-shell] [config_file]

     Options:
-    --nix-shell           Run nix-build command within a nix-shell development environment
+    --nix-shell           Run 'nix build' command within a nix-shell development environment
     -p, --prompt          Prompt before performing crucial actions (e.g. overwriting or deleting files)
     -k, --keep-configs    Keep nix configurations in './configs/nix_configs/<hostname>' after build
     -o, --output          Specify output directory (default: './result/<hostname>')